CyprianAtsyor/FUTURE_CS_01/README.md

 - Crack **Hash** to get password

+---

+# SQL Injection on DVWA Medium Security

+- Step 1: Prepation
+  Set DVWA Security level to **IMPOSSIBLE** and navigate to **SQL Injection**

+(image=impossible)

+- Step 2: Access backend code
+  `sudo nano /var/www/html/DVWA/vulnerabilities/sqli/source/impossible.php`
+(Image)
+  OR
+  Click the **View Source** tab at the bottom of the page (image)

+  The input is bound as an interger as a key protection `**PDO::PARAM_INT**`.
+From this we know the page prevents an SQL injection.

+- Lets Test with **SQLMAP**
+-
+  Using this command `explain what method we are using here "sqlmap --level=5 --risk=3 --flush-session -u "http://localhost/DVWA/vulnerabilities/sqli/?id=1" --cookie="PHPSESSID=vnqgiaravme1q5j1daaiv73g24; security=impossible""`

+  This command performs an automated SQL injection testing against DVWA's impossible-level security.

 curl -s -G \
 --cookie "PHPSESSID=kemqe0e3qhltqdddoelp0ssv1i; security=high" \
 "http://localhost/DVWA/vulnerabilities/sqli/?id=1' UNION SELECT user,password FROM users-- -" \